Discover Career Opportunities

 There should be reasonable upside potential in your future compensation at your new job.
 You should ask some questions regarding annual compensation/performance reviews.
 You should also consider where you fall in the low/high compensation range for your role.

-Where you fall on the salary range will drive (to a certain extent), upside potential.
+Where you fall in the salary range will drive (to a certain extent), upside potential.
 If you are already earning at the top of your range, the prospect of significantly higher increases will be somewhat lower.

 You should also consider any variable compensation such as bonuses, sales commissions, and potential overtime pay.